yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     **Potential Answer**

     Using ExpressRoute, Woodgrove can access and use Azure private and public services without traversing the internet.
-This secure connectivity, in addition to the business-class SLAs and greater bandwidth, make ExpressRoute a compelling offering that addresses this objection.
+This secure connectivity, in addition to the business-class SLAs and greater bandwidth, makes ExpressRoute a compelling offering that addresses this objection.
 Regarding SaaS offerings, such as Office 365, Woodgrove can employ Azure Active Directory conditional access to provide controls such as a multi-factor authenticated user, an authenticated device, and a compliant device.
 All traffic to and from Office 365 is encrypted with SSL/TLS, and the data is encrypted at rest in Microsoft datacenters.

 2. The director of Network Operations is under the impression that complex enterprise-grade networking scenarios, such as those that support n-tier applications, cannot be configured in hyper-scale public clouds.
 Trust comes slowly with this director.
 She will most likely need detailed solution plans, case studies, and even customer testimonials to help convince her of the viability of anything other than simple networking scenarios in Azure.